 There are many other top tipsters to check out on our Winning Systems list.
 Not only can a good tipster make you a profit over the long-term, but they can also save you hours of hard work studying form and stats.
 They do the hard work so you don’t have to!

 3. Take a Portfolio Approach to your Betting

 You often hear fund managers in City banging on about having a “portfolio” of shares when you are investing in the stockmarket.
-The theory goes that if you have a range of stocks in different sectors and with different risk profiles, that one or two may do badly and experience some unforseen misfortune, but that is unlikely to be a catastrophe if your investments are spread around and others are likely to do well.
-Not putting all your eggs in one basket is I suppose another way of putting it.
+The theory goes that if you have a range of stocks in different sectors and with different risk profiles, that one or two may do badly and experience some unforeseen misfortune, but that is unlikely to be a catastrophe if your investments are spread around and others are likely to do well.
+Not putting all your eggs in one basket is another way of putting it.

 The same goes for betting – if you are thinking of following a tipster, it is probably wise to consider spreading your risk across a few different tipsters.
 If you have £1,000 to invest and just use it to follow one tipster, it could obviously work out great if that tipster does well.
-But if he just happens to have a bad patch or a run of bad luck, you could be wiped out.
+But if they just happen to have a bad patch or a run of bad luck, you could be wiped out.
 Following a few different tipsters – as long as they are all top quality and with proven track records – will give you a much better chance of l0ng-term success.

 As with investing in the stockmarket, the idea is that as long as are careful in who you choose to follow, spreading your risk around is a much safer way of going and much less likely to wipe out your funds.

 One of the great things about the age of the internet is that it has given us bettors a wealth of information about sport at the click of a mouse.
 We can also compare the odds from a host of bookmakers instantly, bet with exchanges where we don’t have to worry about our accounts being closed and can access all kinds of systems and theories about betting for free.